StoneOrbits/VortexEngine/docs/duo_chromalink_guide.md

 </style>

 {: .warning}
 Upgrading Duos <i>can</i> be dangerous!
-Be patient and follow these steps carefully, StoneOrbits is not responsible for any damage
+Be patient and follow these steps carefully, StoneOrbits is not responsible for any damage caused this way.

 # Chromalink Duo Guide